FinOps plan & execution

 | Report and Analysis Reporting & Analytics | Analyze cloud data and generate reports to gain insights into usage and spending patterns, identify improvement opportunities, and support decision-making based on cloud resource information. |

-This area quantifies the potential costs and value of the business and analyzes economic viability through benchmarking.
+In this area, we quantify the potential costs and value of the business and conduct activities that analyze economic feasibility through benchmarking.

 |---|---|